sholwe/loadavg/README.md

 *To Do:*

-* Implement "only send notices when not quiet if state has changed", so it doesn't tell you what it does every refresh.
+<del>* Implement "only send notices when not quiet if state has changed", so it doesn't tell you what it does every refresh.</del> Done.

 * Make more compatible by reducing the BASHisms.